 Are you looking for a job or need to update your current job skills?
-The Microsoft Office suite of software is one of the most common software tools used in business- and at home- today.
+The Microsoft Office suite of software is one of the most common software tools used in businessand at home- today.
 This course is a skills/performance-based class that will give you the opportunity to explore the basic and intermediate features of three of those programs-Word, Excel, and PowerPoint- as well as ways in which these programs interact with each other and the Internet.
-This class meets the Computer Literacy requirement for graduation and is a requirement or elective for many business department degrees and certificates.
+This class is a requirement or elective for many business department degrees.
 SC

-5366 TH 12:30-3:20pm CC2-232 Pearman, E Semester
+ΤH 12:30-3:20pm LIB-214 5366 Pearman, E Semester